CALIFORNIA FREELANCERS

 TIER 3 – Annual reported Income: $110,000 and above

-Available No Cost Medical Coverage: California Classic Platinum HMO -OR- High Deductible Health Plan w/ tax advantaged Health Savings Account (HSA) -OR- Classic Plus PPO
+Available No Cost Medical Coverage: California Classic Platinum HMO -OR- High Deductible Health Plan w/ tax advantaged Health Savings Account (the HSA Plan) -OR- Classic Plus PPO

-• To help you maintain eligibility for coverage, you can bank qualified days worked in excess of those needed to qualify in each Qualifying Period for use in the subsequent qualifying period only.
-The number of banked days credited towards eligibility will be capped at 50% of the stated eligilit. i.e. 40 days as of 1/01/2026.
+To help you maintain eligibility for coverage, you can bank qualified days worked in excess of those needed to qualify in each Qualifying Period for use in the subsequent qualifying period only.
+The number of banked days credited towards eligibility will be capped at 40 days.

 All applicable banked days from your immediately preceding 12 month qualification period will be automatically added to your current day count at the conclusion of your qualifying period.

-If the sum of your worked days and applicable banked days is equal to or greater than the number of days needed for eligibility (80 days as of 1/01/2026), you qualify for coverage.
+If the sum of your worked days and applicable banked days is equal to or greater than the 80 days needed for eligibility, you qualify for coverage.

 Click here to review your work history and Banked Days.